outpaddling/LPJS/README.md

 package manager to
 install common software on all of your nodes, whether running BSD, Linux, macOS, or any other POSIX platform.
-The dreckly package managers are portable to virtually all POSIX-compatible systems and provide one of the largest package collections among existing package managers.
-Hence, dreckly enable the use of multiple operating systems running identical versions of numerous software applications.
+The dreckly package manager is portable to virtually all POSIX-compatible systems and provide one of the largest package collections among existing package managers.
+Hence, dreckly enables the use of multiple operating systems running identical versions of numerous software applications.

 Dreckly is a fork of [pkgsrc](https://pkgsrc.org).
-The main difference between the two is that pkgsrc tends to move forward with updates faster, while the dreckly culture leans more toward stability.
+The main difference between the two is that pkgsrc tends to move forward with updates faster, while the dreckly culture is committed to stability.
 Hence, pkgsrc will likely update packages to the latest version more quickly, at the cost of more frequent regressions (packages broken that were working before).